alehechka/react-ntc/README.md

 # react-ntc

-React Hooks module for Name That Color project
+React Hooks module for Name That Color project.